-For more information on Modbus wiring and serial configuration for the AP9641 and AP9643 cards, see the Modbus Documentation Addendum available on the APC website.
-For detailed information on Modbus registers and bit descriptions, see the Modbus Register Maps available on the APC website.
+For more information on Modbus wiring and serial configuration for the AP9641 and AP9643 cards, see the Modbus Documentation Addendum.
+For detailed information on Modbus registers and bit descriptions, see the Modbus Register Maps on the APC website.

 APC USB Wi-Fi Device (AP9834) Problems